surbhi18/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Surbhi Goel is a postdoctoral researcher at Microsoft Research NYC in the Machine Learning group.
-She obtained her Ph.D. in the Computer Science department at the University of Texas at Austin advised by Adam Klivans.
-Prior to that, she received her Bachelors degree from Indian Institute of Technology (IIT) Delhi majoring in Computer Science and Engineering.
+I am a postdoctoral researcher at Microsoft Research NYC in the Machine Learning group.
+Previously, I obtained my Ph.D. in the Computer Science department at the University of Texas at Austin advised by Adam Klivans.
+Prior to that, I received my Bachelors degree from Indian Institute of Technology (IIT) Delhi majoring in Computer Science and Engineering.

-Her research interests lie at the intersection of theory and machine learning.
-She is particularly excited about building theoretical foundations of deep learning.
+My research interests lie at the intersection of theory and machine learning.
+I am particularly excited about building theoretical foundations of deep learning.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.